dotnet/csharplang/proposals/improved-interpolated-strings.md

 2. Do we want to allow these arguments to come from after the builder parameter?
 Some existing patterns in the BCL, such as `Utf8Formatter`, put the value to be formatted _before_ the thing needed to format into.
 To fit in best with these patterns, we'd likely want to allow this, but we need to decide if this out-of-order evaluate is ok.

+_Answer_:

+We want to support this.
+The spec has been updated to reflect this.
+Arguments will be required to be specified in lexical order at the call site, and if a needed argument to the create method is specified after the interpolated string literal, an error is produced.

 ### `await` usage in interpolation holes

 Because `$"{await A()}"` is a valid expression today, we need to rationalize how interpolation holes with await.
 We could solve this with a few rules: